Margate Before Regeneration

 Arlington House, Margate

-My camera focuses on ordinary life and the buildings that have long shaped Margate’s identity.
+My camera focuses on the buildings and landmarks that have long shaped Margate’s identity.

 Arlington House, the 1960s Brutalist tower overlooking the seafront, appears not as an architectural icon but as a familiar part of daily life, worn by weather and time.
 Nearby, Arlington Square Arcade stands quieter still, its boarded-up shops suspended between past purpose and an uncertain future.

 Dreamland Margate, synonymous with seaside nostalgia, is closed.
 It is less a tourist attraction than a familiar landmark waiting to reopen.
-The Turner Contemporary, now central to Margate’s regeneration story, sits quietly on the seafront—present, but not yet thriving.
+And the Turner Contemporary, now central to Margate’s regeneration story, sits calmly on the seafront—present, but not yet thriving.

-These photos capture a town in a state of pause rather than decline.
+These photos capture a town in a state of suspension rather than decline.

 Arlington Arcade, Margate